Flat File Layout

 - Scale: The scale field references the level of precision for a fixed decimal field.
 Default is 0.
-To change this value, the user must change the Type to fixed decimal and adjust the length and scale accordingly by selecting the defaults and entering the new values.
+To change this value, you must change the Type to fixed decimal and adjust the length and scale accordingly by selecting the defaults and entering the new values.

 File Handling Options

-The next section allows the user to specify how these configurations are handled, saved, or executed.
+The next section allows you to specify how these configurations are handled, saved, or executed.
 These settings are described below.